darktable-org/dtorg/content/pages/install.md

 ## OBS

-The [OBS](https://build.opensuse.org/) allows packages to provide packages for multiple distributions.
+The [OBS](https://build.opensuse.org/) allows packagers to provide packages for multiple distributions.
 Right now the darktable packages in the projects listed below build for the following linux distributions:

 * Debian 9, Next aka Testing